-- Continuation of both the S Fellowship Programme for students from Historically Black Colleges and Universities and its extension to High Schools in the United States and the S Women Leadership Programme in association with UC Berkeley in California. - / The Group now has over 8,400 people in 33 countries, trending towards double where we were at this time last year. - 2021 saw the expansion of our major client relationships with additional remits and geographies at brands including Google, Meta, Amazon, Paypal, HP, Netflix, Procter & Gamble, Mondelez and BMW.
-We also saw significant new business with engagements from new clients including Allianz, Miele, Instacart, Pearson, Dropbox, Canva, Constellation Brands and M1. - Our current client activity pipeline is running at a stronger level than last year.
+- In December 2021, Media.Monks announced a combination with Maverick Digital, expanding its Data&digital media and Technology services and global Salesforce capabilities.
+The acquisition was completed on 30 November 2021. - 2021 saw the addition of four new "whoppers" Meta, Mondēlez, BMW/MINI and HP adding to Alphabet and a leading NDA'd telecommunications company all of which generate more than \$20 million of revenue.
+A further 19 clients have been identified as "whoppertunities" over the three year period 2022-24 to reach the objective of 202 or 20 "whoppers". - Post year end, Media.Monks announced a combination with 4Mile Analytics, a US based leader in delivery of services on the Looker platform. - Continuation of both the S4 Fellowship Programme for students from Historically Black Colleges and Universities and its extension to High Schools in the United States and the S4 Women Leadership Programme in association with UC Berkeley in California. - The Group now has over 8,400 people in 33 countries, trending towards double where we were at this time last year. - 2021 saw the expansion of our major client relationships with additional remits and geographies at brands including Google, Meta, Amazon, Paypal, HP, Netflix, Procter & Gamble, Mondelez and BMW.
+We also saw significant new business with engagements from new clients including Allianz, Miele, Instacart, Pearson, Dropbox, Canva, Constellation Brands and M1. - ¤ Our current client activity pipeline is running at a stronger level than last year. - Billings is gross billings to client including pass through costs - Like-for-like relates to 2020 being restated to show the unaudited numbers for the previous year of the existing and acquired businesses consolidated for the same months as in 2021 applying currency rates as used in 2021 - Pro-forma numbers relate to unaudited full year non-statutory and non-GAAP consolidated results in constant currency as if the S4Capital Plc Group (the Group) had existed in full for the year and have been prepared under comparable GAAP with no consolidation eliminations in the pre-acquisition period - Operational EBITDA is EBITDA adjusted for acquisition related expenses, non-recurring items and recurring share-based payments, and includes Right-of-use assets depreciation.

-\\\\\\\ Two year simple stack is like-for-like 2021 growth added to 2020 and three year simple stack, 2019 growth added to 2020 and 2021.

-\Billings is gross billings to client including pass through costs

-\\Like-for-like relates to 2020 being restated to show the unaudited numbers for the previous year of the existing and acquired businesses consolidated for the same months as in 2021 applying currency rates as used in 2021

-\\\ Pro-forma numbers relate to unaudited full year non-statutory and non-GAAP consolidated results in constant currency as if the SCapital Plc Group (the Group) had existed in full for the year and have been prepared under comparable GAAP with no consolidation eliminations in the pre-acquisition period

-\\\\Operational EBITDA is EBITDA adjusted for acquisition related expenses, non-recurring items and recurring share-based payments, and includes Right-of-use assets depreciation.
 It is a non-GAAP measure management uses to assess the underlying business performance (also see note 7).
-Operational EBITDA margin is Operational EBITDA as a percentage of Gross Profit/net revenue.

-\\\\\Net debt comprises cash minus gross bank loans (excluding transaction costs)

-\\\\\\ A "Whopper" is defined as a major client with over \$20 million in revenue and currently number 6 - Google, an NDA'd telecommunications FAANG, Meta, Mondēlez, BMW/MINI and HP.
+Operational EBITDA margin is Operational EBITDA as a percentage of Gross Profit/net revenue. - Net debt comprises cash minus gross bank loans (excluding transaction costs) - A "Whopper" is defined as a major client with over \$20 million in revenue and currently number 6 Google, an NDA'd telecommunications FAANG, Meta, Mondēlez, BMW/MINI and HP. - Two year simple stack is like-for-like 2021 growth added to 2020 and three year simple stack, 2019 growth added to 2020 and 2021.